 During April 2017, the Board of Directors of Arch Coal, Inc. authorized a new share repurchase program for up to \$300 million of its common stock.
-In October 2017, the Company's Board of Directors approved an incremental \$200 million increase to the share repurchase program bringing the total authorization to \$500 million.
-Below is a table showing the share repurchase activity in 2017:
+In October 2017, the Company's Board of Directors approved an incremental \$200 million increase to the share repurchase program, and in July 2018, the Company's Board of Directors authorized an incremental \$250 million increase to the share repurchase program bringing the total authorization to \$750 million.
+Below is a table showing the share repurchase activity during the periods presented below: